Gokay1904/Gokay1904/README.md

 🔸Python impressed me with its many advantages

-🔸Lately I've been working on data science libraries or related libraries.
+🔸Lately, I've been working on data science libraries or related libraries.

 🔸So far, I have worked in libraries like: